hkzlab/pontag/README.md

 ## Features & Limitations
 * Supports 3 buttons+wheel PS/2 mouses and converts their protocol to RS232 serial usable on old PC systems.
 * The board requires an external power supply between 8V and 12V to power the MCU and mouse
+* Detects PS/2 mouses with wheel and without and notifies the user via LED (5 fast blinks for a normal mouse, 20 fast blinks for a mouse with wheel)
+* Can be configured for various resolutions and mouse protocols by pushing mouse buttons

+### Configuration
+The board can be configured during powerup by pressing the mouse keys.
+The configuration will be retained for all subsequent boots.
+To configure the board you must keep the mouse button pessed during a reset of the board.
+A sequence of **15 slow blinks** will notify the user of the accepted command, then the board will be reset with the new configuration.

+* **Left mouse button pressed**: Switches between simple Microsoft protocol and Microsoft protocol with wheel (**DEFAULT:** MS+Wheel)
+* **Right mouse button pressed**: Switches mouse resolution, switching between 1, 2, 4 or 8 counts per mm traveled (**DEFAULT:** 4 counts per mm)
+* **Both buttons pressed**: Resets the board to defaults

 ## Supported protocols
 PONTAG emulates a Microsoft 3-buttons Wheel serial mouse by default and transmits the `0x4D 0x5A 0x40 0x00 0x00 0x00` detection string when RTS signal is toggled.